Medical School Preferencing

 - University of Queensland

-- Central Queensland University (Pathway to Medicine)
+- Central Queensland University or University of Southern Queensland (Pathway to Medicine)

 - James Cook University (consider placing higher if rural health interest or live near Townsville)